rizrmd/medxam/backend/docs/milestones/06-attempt-scoring-system.md

 **Status**: ✅ Completed

 ## Overview
-Implemented the complete attempt and scoring system for the IoNbEc backend, enabling exam attempt management, answer tracking, and results generation.
+Implemented the complete attempt and scoring system for the MedXam backend, enabling exam attempt management, answer tracking, and results generation.

 ## Features Implemented